Skip to content

 2Ignoring Leadership Principles entirely

-Your resume is the first filter in Amazon's hiring process, and recruiters map your experience to Leadership Principles before you even get an interview.
-If your resume doesn't naturally reflect principles like Customer Obsession, Ownership, and Deliver Results, you'll likely be screened out regardless of your qualifications.
+Your resume is the first filter, and recruiters map your experience to Leadership Principles before you get an interview.
+If your bullets don't naturally reflect Customer Obsession, Ownership, Bias for Action, and Deliver Results, you'll likely be screened out regardless of qualifications.

 3Using vague or unquantified metrics

-Writing 'significantly improved performance' tells Amazon nothing.
-They want to see 'improved API response time by 40% (from 850ms to 510ms)' or 'reduced operational costs by $1.2M annually.'
-Be specific about the scale, percentage, and dollar amount wherever possible.
+Amazon is data-obsessed.
+'Significantly improved performance' tells them nothing; 'improved API response time by 40% (from 850ms to 510ms)' or 'reduced operational costs by $1.2M annually' does.
+Every accomplishment needs a number — percentage, dollars, or time saved.

 4Making your resume too long or too generic

-Amazon recruiters spend an average of 15-30 seconds on initial resume screening.
-A 3+ page resume filled with generic language won't survive this filter.
-Keep it to 1-2 pages, lead with your strongest and most relevant accomplishments, and tailor every bullet to the specific role and team you're applying to.
+Recruiters spend 15-30 seconds on the initial screen.
+A 3+ page resume of generic language won't survive it.
+Keep to 1-2 pages, lead with your strongest, most relevant accomplishments, and tailor every bullet to the specific role and team.

 Frequently Asked Questions